Cambia lingua / Switch language: Italiano

 - 300 g (1.3 cups) water + 50g / 3.5 tbsp for the chocolate batter

 - 300 g (1.3 cups) soy milk

 - 40 g (2.7 tbsp) dark chocolate chips

 - 2 tsp vanilla aroma

 - 2 pinch salt

 - Preheat the oven to 356F / 180C.
 Lightly oil a bundt pan, then sprinkle the inside with flour and set aside.

 - In a large bowl, add 300g / 1.3 cups of water.
-Then add the soy milk, sunflower oil, sugar, vanilla aroma, a pinch of salt, and mix well.
+Then add the soy milk, sunflower oil, sugar, vanilla aroma, orange zest, and a pinch of salt, and mix well.

 - Now sift the flour and the baking powder into the bowl with the liquids and stir with a spatula until all the ingredients come together.
 You should not stir too much, just the time to combine everything.
 Lumps are ok.